-Formally opened by President Obama, this national memorial uses 50 slabs of laminated glass, cantilevering 2.5m up from the floor.
+Formally opened by President Obama, this national memorial uses 50 slabs of laminated glass, cantilevering 2.5 metres up from the floor.

-50 glass panels cantilever 8’6” out of the ground in this new US National Memorial.
-Each panels is four ply laminated for safety and stiffness.
+50 glass panels cantilever 8’6” out of the ground to form this new US National Memorial.
+Each panel is four-ply laminated for safety and stiffness.
 A variety of decorative treatments were applied to the surfaces of the individual layers of the laminates to build up images and text.
 These including deep acid etching, deep engraving and printing to create a graphic relief carved into the glass.

-After carful consideration, annealed glass was recommended as most appropriate, given the lack of stability which might be encountered if the carved glass were heat tempered.
-In addition it has greater post-breakage performance in mulitple laminates owing to differing crack propagation patterrns in the various layers.
+After careful consideration, annealed glass was recommended as most appropriate, given the lack of stability which might be encountered if the carved glass were heat tempered.
+It also has greater post-breakage performance in mulitple laminates owing to differing crack propagation patterrns in the various layers.

 The glass panels are mounted in a continuous steel shoe below the finished floor surfaces.

 Lighting has been carefully considered and intergrated to maximise the refraction resulting from the light picking up the engraving within the panels.